Trygune/Trygune/README.md

-# Hi, I'm Farbod 👋
+# Hi, I'm Farbod DaneshmandFard👋

 I'm a **Computer Software Engineering student** and an **independent developer in learning mode**.
 I consider myself at a **Junior** level, but I take learning seriously and systematically.